jehayesms/jean-hayes-ai-analytics/_posts/2025-10-21-fabric-ai-content-understanding.md

 ## Store Secrets in Azure Key vault

-Create 3 secrets in Key vault for the endpoint, the analyzerID, and the key:
+Create 3 secrets in Key vault for the endpoint, the analyzerID, and the key parameters:

 ![fabricaicu4](/assets/images/fabric-ai-cu/fabricaicu04.png)